 Rooting and wallowing wild hogs (Sus scrofa) threaten natural ecological communities.
-The hogs will eat just about anything, including Jordon’;s Plethodon), which are found only in the park, and the roots and foliage of wildflowers that often take years to mature and bloom
+The hogs will eat just about anything, including red-cheeked salamanders (Plethodon jordani), which are found only in the park, and the roots and foliage of wildflowers that often take years to mature and bloom

 Managing Non-native Species

 National Park Service policy states that manipulation of populations of non-native plant and animal species, up to and including total eradication, will be undertaken whenever such species threaten the resources being preserved in the park.
 Great Smoky Mountains National Park is following this policy as long as the programs to control non-native species do not result in significant damage to native species, natural ecological communities or processes, or historic objects.